 Full Time Equivalent (FTE) is a standard measurement used within contact centers that allows the analyst to do an "apples-to-apples" comparison of the number of agents required to handle the expected interaction volume, across activities that may have different open hours, different planned overheads, and so on.

-In WFM, the number of FTEs is provided for informational purposes only.
+WFM provides the number of FTEs for informational purposes only.
 It does not affect the Intra-Day staffing requirements that WFM produces, which is the basis for building schedules.

 |Calc||Shows the calculated number of agents for each day (measured in Full Time Equivalents) or for each timestep (measured in Single Skill Equivalents).
 You can edit these cells' contents.
 See Req column for more information on Calculated and Required Staffing.|